-Last week, we had one bitterly cold, windy, really wintry day (and why not?
-It is January in Ohio!) so my 11-year-old daughter and I decided to make Chicken Potpie.
+Last week, we had one bitterly cold, windy, really wintry day, so my 11-year-old daughter and I decided to make Chicken Potpie.
 It’s one of her favorites, and really, you can’t beat its “comfort food” factor.

 1. Make a white sauce by whisking together broth and flour.
 Heat to boiling, stirring constantly, until thickened.